360-By-The-Flat-Team/360/README.md

 A multi-tool browser and search engine.
 Our Reddit: https://www.reddit.com/r/360Search/

-Made by: Mingze and Zaki, Games (mostly) by: Dan

 360 is a multi-tool browser (search engine) that has more tools to outperform any browser through conveniently organized UIs — so your work doesn't need to be done on 50+ tabs.

 With many search engines and browsers losing trust from core users, this is a great opportunity to switch to a fully private, fully open source search engine.
 Using 360 supports 360 Digital, Co. and every contribution counts.
 Switch to 360 now! (if you want — we're humble and will not be pushy)